asg017/blog/posts/2024/building-new-vector-search-sqlite/index.md

 vector search, as well as other tools and utilities for working with vectors (quantization, JSON/BLOB/numpy conversions, vector arithmetic, etc.).

-A quick same of what vector search will look like with `sqlite-vec`, in pure
+A quick sample of what vector search will look like with `sqlite-vec`, in pure
 SQL:

 ```sqlite